Danilo Restivo: Restivo arrives in England

-In March 2002, Restivo arrived in England to move in with a Bournemouth woman, Fiamma Marsango, who he had met on an internet chatroom.
+In March 2002, Restivo arrived in England to move in with an italian woman, Fiamma Marsango, who had been living in Bournemouth for years and that he had met on an internet chatroom.
 Prior to his arrival in England, in 2001, Restivo had a thyroidectomy, where, during surgery, his vocal cords were paralysed, affecting his voice until he was treated by injections.
 From a dosage of thyroxine, Restivo described he developed photophobia, making his eyes look bulging, developing proptosis.
 Restivo took odd jobs and later became romantically involved with Marsango, going on to marry her at the end of 2004.
 The pair lived at 93 Chatsworth Road, on the corner of Capstone Road.
 Their house was approximately 20 yards directly across from that of Heather Barnett, and her two children, at that time, aged 14 and 11-years-old.

 Meeting between Barnett and Restivo

 Barnett and Restivo knew each other, with Rodney Brown, a previous partner of Barnett's, later telling people that Barnett was scared of Restivo.
 On 6 November 2002, Restivo visited Barnett's flat, stating that he wanted a set of curtains made for his wife, as a Christmas present.
 Marsango's bedroom was in a "pitiful state", where rain entered through the roof, there was mould and her current curtains were ruined.
 At that time, Barnett's spare key went missing, forcing her to have the locks changed.
 In an email to her sister, Barnett explained that after a client had visited, her spare set of keys were missing and suspected that he had taken them – Barnett was referring to Restivo, as the email mentioned a client who wanted "custom curtains".
 Barnett also contacted Restivo's fiancée, asking whether Restivo had located the keys, taking a note over to her address that read: "Fiamma, Dan popped over to see me this morning regarding a surprise for you.
 Don't ask questions and spoil it.
 I had a spare door key for Terry out on a table and I think Dan must have picked it up inadvertently as I've turned the place upside down and can't find it anywhere..."